alphagov/architecture-public/language/README.md

 API
 ---
-Application programming interface -- the way in which a service can be interacted with automatically.
+Application programming interface – the way in which a service can be interacted with automatically.
 Well-defined user interfaces can also be built on top of clean semantic web APIs so the user interface and automatic interfaces should usually be very similar.

 Quality
 -------
 Qualities are attributes of other elements, eg services, that describe the actual and desired characteristics and whether they fit user needs.
-Each service will probably go through it’s own quality assurance analysis.
+Each service will probably go through its own quality assurance analysis.
 We should be able to find a number of common qualities however, that we can use to categorise elements.
 For example we could offer a reference implementation of a particular technology, and prove it works up to a certain ‘load’ quality point.
 The performance platform requires a few consistently reported quality metrics for instance.
 Security is also another area of common quality concerns.
 A useful way of assessing quality is by assessing the architecture through a set of scenarios relevant stakeholders raise (usually because their experience warns them there is a risk there).
 A useful example process is the architecture tradeoff analysis method.